maxlath/isbnjs/README.md

 Please note that this is a fork of [isbn2](https://www.npmjs.com/package/isbn2), which was a fork of [isbn](https://www.npmjs.com/package/isbn) package which was forked from the original [isbnjs](https://code.google.com/p/isbnjs/) project on Google Code.

-Motivations to fork: modularizing and updating the code for ES6, in a class-less way.
+Motivations to fork:
+* modularizing and updating the code for ES6, in a class-less way.
+* improve performance (see [#benchmark])

 [Demo](http://inventaire.github.io/isbn3/)